 • Fight off Viruses.
 Coconut oil has anti-inflammatory, anti-fungal, and anti-bacterial properties and it also contains lauric acid that helps to fight off viruses.

 • Alleviates cough and helps reduce hairballs.
 If you brush your dog’s coat with a little bit of coconut oil, it helps make brushing easier and smoother.
 The dog’s coat will also look glossy, shiny, and sleek.
 If your dog’s coat has a doggy odor, the neutralizing properties in coconut oil help to eliminate the odor.

 • Metabolism and weight loss.
-Adding a bit of coconut oil to your dog’s meal helps to balance out the thyroid and aid overweight dogs to lose weight or improve a sedentary dog’s energy.
+Adding a bit of virgin coconut oil to your dog’s meal helps to balance out the thyroid and aid overweight dogs to lose weight or improve a sedentary dog’s energy.
 That’s because the coconut oil has medium-chain fatty acid or MCFA in which the oil gets directly absorbed into the GI tract and goes straight to the liver.
 Once in the liver, it metabolizes into energy and helps prevent physical issues.

 • Heal Digestive Disorders.
 If your dog has digestive disorders, using a bit of coconut oil helps with digestion because the coconut oil contains Medium Chain Triglycerides or MCTs.
 MCTs also improves cognitive functions in older dogs.

 • Improves skin conditions.
 Coconut oil has topical benefits that help hot spots, bites, stings, dry, and itchy skin.
 If your canine has any of these skin conditions, it is a good idea to also choose dog shampoos with coconut oil to help improve damaged skin.